jessodri/personal-portfolio/README.md

 Originally I wanted swipe navigation on my website but as I was trying to only use HTML and CSS I could not find a CSS method to implement the swiping function.
 There were some ways but they would not be compatible with many browsers and may not function very well on some devices.

-I went with a navigation that looks very similar to swiping (as I will probably add that feature in the future) but requires the user to actually press the button.
+I went with a navigation that requires the user to actually press the labeled button.
 It uses anchor tags to link to each section.

 #### About